 Hello and welcome!
 I’m Naomi (nay-o-me).
 I’m a copy editor by day, but am also a writer, bookstagrammer, forest spirit, botanical perfumer, amateur herbalist, and moon phase follower.
 I love waffles… and to talk about natural beauty and skin care, wellness, and books.
 Lots and lots of books.

-I also created Unicorn Crate, a YA fantasy book box that I ran for 3 years.
-While, I’m no longer producing boxes, I’m currently in the process of transforming it into a book club for YA fantasy/sci-fi readers.
+In 2017 I created Unicorn Crate, a YA fantasy book box that I ran for 3 years.
+While I’m no longer producing subscription boxes, I am very much still immersed in the world of YA fantasy.

 Natural ingredients have always been of importance to me, but I really hadn’t researched in depth or started making major changes in the products I use until early 2013.
 At that time I was researching natural beauty content for a wedding magazine I had started up.
 I began the journey of trying out dozens of brands who claimed to be all natural, organic, vegan, or all of the above … many of them I fell in love with, and some of them not so much.
 What I did know was that my life as I knew it had changed.
 After researching product ingredients, I would never look at makeup, or my skin and hair care items the same way ever again.